voyzu-docs/dev/docs/_pages/start-here.md

 <hr/>
 Welcome to the Voyzu Developer documentation site

 Please read this documentation carefully, Voyzu is based on a framework of components and patterns designed to enable rapid, accurate development and to maintain a consistancy of the codebase.
-Failing to apply the correct pattern or use the correct component will require re-work, even if all the desired functionality is achieved.
+Failing to apply the correct pattern or use the correct component will require you to do re-work, even if all the desired functionality is achieved.

 I (Chris Lennon), the founder of Voyzu and creator of these patterns, am here to help you :-)  If anything is unclear please reach out to me at chris@voyzu.com